 Soil and climatic maps

 Climatic data shared within this platform consists of dekadal (10 days) precipitation (mm) and potential evapotranspiration (mm).
 The Dekadal precipitation data is calculated from daily data (1998 -2013 for Vietnam and 2011-2020 for Bangladesh) downloaded from NASA Prediction of Worldwide Energy Resources.
 Potential evapotranspiration (PET) is computed from solar radiation (Mj/m2/day) and temperature (oC) following the Hargreaves' method.
-Map layers are resampled using Thin Plate Spline method and stored in Geotiff format at resolution of 5 arc minutes with Geographic longitude-latitude projection (EPSG 4326).
+Map layers are resampled using the Thin Plate Spline method and stored in Geotiff format at a resolution of 5 arc minutes with Geographic longitude-latitude projection (EPSG 4326).

 Dekadal climatic data can be downloaded here:

-The data contains three layers for concentration (g/kg) of sand, silt and clay particle sizes that make up soil texture or mineral fraction of the soil.
+The data contains three layers for concentration (g/kg) of sand, silt, and clay particle sizes that make up soil texture or mineral fraction of the soil.
 The data is extracted from global soil texture layers at the depth of 0- 30cm with the Geographic longitude-latitude projection (EPSG 4326) shared by the Global gridded soil information.
-Soil texture layers has been resampled to a resolution of 5 arc minutes from the original resolution of 8 arc seconds.
+Soil texture layers have been resampled to a resolution of 5 arc minutes from the original resolution of 8 arc seconds.

 Download soil texture maps of:

-Rice calendar and production layers are available at IRRI Dataverse.
+The rice calendar and production layers are available at IRRI Dataverse.

 AWD Suitability maps

-Download sample of AWD suitability maps of:
+Download samples of AWD suitability maps of: